sanger/traction-service/documentation/volume-tracking/docs/querying-mlwh.md

 Volume tracking information in MultiLIMS Warehouse are stored in the `aliquot` table.
 The schema of this table is given below.

+!!! note

+    MultiLIMS Warehouse is a MySQL database.
+Therefore, `aliquot` is a relational schema, that adheres to relational database architecture.
+It contains a primary key `id` (auto incremented) and the attributes are typed with MySQL [standard data types](https://dev.mysql.com/doc/refman/8.4/en/data-types.html).

 <center>

 | **Attribue**      | **Type**        | **Description**                                          | **Values**            |